Merton Centre for Independent Living - Privacy Notice

 - Protected characteristics such as your race, religion, sexuality etc;

-- Income and employment details
+- Income and employment details where needed for your case

 - Information regarding your disability or health condition;